One of the trip’s great surprises was Bulgaria’s superb city of Plovdiv. Walking the cobbled streets in its old town was pure joy.

 And so to the Bosporus and journey’s end.
 Istanbul has almost doubled in size since my last visit, but its legendary old ferries and trams are still going strong.

 The Grand Bazaar is as chaotic as ever.
 Turkish Viagra, anyone?
-(Click the picture.)
+(Click the picture below left.)

 Twenty-five years ago, the splendid Pera Palace Hotel haunt of the famous from Agatha Christie to James Bond refused to let me in because I wasn’t wearing a tie.
 Not so this time.
 Its standards must be slipping.